 Because of its remarkable traits, this beetle is often captured by collectors and those seeking trinkets from its body parts.
 In addition to this threat, much of its rain forest habitat is getting developed, so its population numbers are declining.
 Females use decaying logs to lay fertilized eggs.
 Harvesting lumber removes possible nest sites.
 Larvae spend over 2 years underground, just feeding and growing.
 Tilling the ground or removing vegetation destroys the larvae.
 The adult only lives for a few months, leaving little time to reproduce.

 Look for adult beetles at night on tree trunks drinking sap, or on the ground, feeding on the ripe fruit that falls from the trees.
-Be sure to leave them as they are were so the population can continue its presence in that area.
+Be sure to leave them where they are so the population can continue its presence in that area.

 General Characteristics Capability, Shape, Texture/Pattern, Benefits, Dangers